The big picture

 What help is available if I can’t afford the high costs of fire prevention?

-For property owners, fire prevention can be expensive.
+Fire prevention can be expensive.
 Even if you mow, weed and trim bushes on your own, most people need to hire out for heavy work, such as removing or trimming trees.

 Some of the work is required, while some is strongly recommended.

-Other improvements, like using fire resistant materials for your roof and siding, can add up to thousands of dollars.
 And some of the work needs to be done or maintained every year.
 This is easier for some people to manage financially than others.

 The Diablo Firesafe Council, a nonprofit serving Alameda and Contra Costa counties, offers matching grants of up to $5,000 for vegetation clearance in residential areas of the East Bay hills and in high-risk fire zones.
 Applications are reviewed on a quarterly basis with the next deadline being Aug.
 13. Cheryl Miller, the council’s executive coordinator, says they currently have a wait list for projects and they hope to hear soon if they get additional funding for the next few years.
 More details are available on the council’s website or by calling 510-282-1265.